-Senior Sustainability Scientist, Global Institute of Sustainability
+- Senior Sustainability Scientist, Global Institute of Sustainability and Innovation

-Associate Director and Professor, School of Human Evolution and Social Change, College of Liberal Arts and Sciences
+- Professor, School of Human Evolution and Social Change, College of Liberal Arts and Sciences

 Dr. Kintigh's research has been devoted to understanding political organization in middle-range societies in the Cibola area along the Arizona-New Mexico border near Zuni Pueblo, and to developing and applying quantitative methods in archaeology.
 Recently, he has devoted increasing amounts of time to three collaborative projects: 1) leading an NSF-funded effort to design SKOPE, a cybertool that will provide synthesized information of past environments related to humans; 2) leading a national effort of archaeologists and computer scientists to develop a digital information infrastructure for archaeology that will not only preserve and make more accessible archival data sets, but also — through an ability to integrate data across projects — have the potential to transform the scholarly landscape of archaeology with respect to synthetic and comparative research; and 3) a project using resilience theory to understand stability and change in coupled socioecological systems through a synthesis of data from several prehistoric cases in the Southwest U.S.

 - AB, Sociology (with Honors), Stanford University, 1974

 - Peace, Justice and Strong Institutions

 - climate change and adaptation

 - data mining